 In accordance with the federal Clean Water Act, the objectives of the City’s Pretreatment Program are to:

-- Prevent interference with treatment plant operations;
+Prevent interference with treatment plant operations;

-- protect public health and safety;
+protect public health and safety;

-- protect the structure and integrity of the sewage collection system to ensure that personnel working in the system are safe;
+protect the structure and integrity of the sewage collection system to ensure that personnel working in the system are safe;

-- protect the environment by preventing toxic or hazardous substances from passing through the treatment plant to the receiving water; and
+protect the environment by preventing toxic or hazardous substances from passing through the treatment plant to the receiving water; and

-- Prevent the contamination of treatment plant sludge, which could affect sludge disposal and future sludge use.
+Prevent the contamination of treatment plant sludge, which could affect sludge disposal and future sludge use.

-Woodland’s Pretreatment Program consists of two related efforts: the Wastewater Industrial Pretreatment Program and the Pollution Prevention Program.
+Woodland’s Pretreatment Program consists of two related efforts: the Industrial Pretreatment Program and the Pollution Prevention Program.

-The Wastewater Industrial Pretreatment Program regulates discharges from Significant Industrial Users which are industries that discharge at least 25,000 gallons of wastewater per day.
+The Industrial Pretreatment Program regulates discharges from Significant Industrial Users which are industries that discharge at least 25,000 gallons of wastewater per day.
 Significant Industrial Users have a reasonable potential to interfere with treatment plant operations, to cause pass-through and/or sludge contamination.

-The Pollution Prevention Program focuses on commercial and industrial dischargers not regulated under the Wastewater Industrial Pretreatment Program.
+The Pollution Prevention Program focuses on commercial and industrial dischargers not regulated under the Industrial Pretreatment Program.
 Pollution prevention includes education and enforcement to prevent conditions that lead to sanitary sewer overflows.

 An Environmental Compliance Specialist and an Environmental Compliance Inspector implement the Pretreatment Program under direction of the City’s Laboratory Supervisor.

-For more information on the City’s Pretreatment Program, please contact us at 530-661-2058.
+For more information on the City’s Pretreatment Program, please contact us at 530-661-2065.